nw11/D1/README.md

 ==

 If you want a quick way to filter out columns -
-Look at the LMG-table.heading file check what row number the attributes you are interested in are - e.g 3,45 ( gene_name_GM3, longest_hmr_len_NT_LMG ) then open
-up the terminal/console and use the command:
+Look at the LMG-table.heading file (click on that file above) and check what row number the attributes you are interested in are - e.g 3,45 ( gene_name_GM3, longest_hmr_len_NT_LMG ) then open up the terminal/console and use the command:

 ```
  cut -f 3,45 LMG-table.tsv > LMR-table-cols.3.45.tsv